 It is traditionally understood that businesses considering exporting to new country markets face a cost of entry for each one, so expanding business by exporting to more export markets leads to escalating entry costs and the presumption that smaller firms will export to fewer countries than larger firms.
-The eBay trade data again illustrates how we are changing the export dynamic for small businesses.
+31 The eBay trade data again illustrates how we are changing the export dynamic for small businesses.
 In Italy, the average number of international markets reached by eBay small business exporters is 15.32 The comparable rate for Italy's traditional businesses is 5 international markets.
-Bay small businesses in Umbria, Piemonte, Liguria and Emilia-Romagna led this ranking, with each at or exceeding 17 markets.
+33 eBay small businesses in Umbria, Piemonte, Liguria and Emilia-Romagna led this ranking, with each at or exceeding 17 markets.

-Share of eBay small businesses exporting to 10 or more international markets eBay global exporters
+Share of eBay small businesses exporting to 10 or more international markets

 The OECD reports that firms that manage to export to more than 10 countries are also those dominating trade.
 With traditional exporters, that sort of market reach is confined to a relatively few very large firms.
 In Italy, just 16.5 percent of traditional exporters make sales in 10 or more markets.
-In Italy serve customers in 10 or more international markets.
+In sharp contrast, 51 percent of eBay small businesses in Italy serve customers in 10 or more international markets.